fredjarlier/mpiMarkDup/README.md

 # mpiMarkDup

-MPI and C based program of marking duplicates for Next Generation Sequencing technology.
+MPI and C based program of marking duplicates for Next Generation Sequencing technology.<br />

 The code is a fork from the mpiSORT project.
-We add a process to manage the marking of duplicates read.
+We add a process to manage the marking of duplicate reads.

 The goal is to create a distributed and (near) real time version of the well known Picard MarkDuplicate from the Broad Institute.
-To do that we rely on low level  technologies and parallel algorithms.
+To do that we rely on low level  technologies and parallel algorithms.<br />

 The project is still under development so feel free to test it and report.